 Construction company welcomes their first female apprentice

-Hear from Eliza, an apprentice joiner, on changing careers to construction and becoming a company's very first female apprentice.
+Hear from Eliza, an apprentice joiner, on why she changed career to construction through an apprenticeship - becoming a company's very first female apprentice.

 Like many construction firms, Helensburgh-based Scottish Window Solutions had an all-male team of craftspeople.
 This is not by choice or preference – just 15% of the construction workforce are female, so finding female apprentices can be tough.